-(1) The reclamation adjustments above includes a new asset retirement obligation layer of approximately \$1.0 million as of September 30, 2016, as a result of the increase in the self-bond estimate.
-See Note 9 "Commitments and Contingencies" for additional information.
+(1) The reclamation adjustments for the period ended December 31, 2016 includes an asset retirement obligation layer of approximately \$1.0 million as a result of the increase in the self-bond estimate.
+See Note 9 "Commitments and Contingencies" for additional information on our reclamation reserve.